 Because of the need for tons of tassels, the first step in creating your pillow is deciding on your design.
-I went with a rainbow because I knew it would be easy to create, but you can do color blocking, a two toned circle, or any simple design you like for your own pillow.
+I went with a rainbow because I knew it would be easy to create.
+However, you can do color blocking, a two toned circle, or any simple design you like for your own pillow.
 Once you have your design and your yarn colors picked out.
 It is time to create all the tassels.
-I found it easiest to place the tassels on the flat pillow case as I made them to form my design so that I could see how many more I needed of each color.
+I found it easiest to place tassels on the flat pillow case as I made them to form my design.
+That way, I could see how many more I needed of each color.

 For each tassel you will want to lay out 12 strands of yarn and cut them to appx.
 4″ long.
 Then tie a piece of 6″ long yarn around the center of the strands to secure them.
 Next, fold over the yarn at the knot to create your tassel.
 Now make 100’s of these!

-To glue on the tassels, add a large dollop of glue to the pillow case and then press the knot of the tassel into the glue.
+To glue on the tassels, add a large dollop of glue to the pillow case.
+Then, press the knot of the tassel into the glue.
 Hold until it cools and then repeat with the other tassels making them fairly close together.

-Once you have all your tassels glued on, take your scissors and trim down the yarn to create a short latch hook look and clean up your design.
+Once you have all your tassels glued on, take your scissors and trim down the yarn.
+This creates a short latch hook look and cleans up your design.
 Finally, remove any yarn trimmings, add your pillow insert and your pillow is ready to adorn your couch for fall!

 Doesn’t it look like the real thing?!
 Like I spent weeks painstakingly latching and hooking each piece of yarn?
 Ready to give it a shot?
 Be sure to head to your local JOANN (or shop online) to grab all your supplies!
 Now tell me, what design would you make?